Mirtia/docker-mitm/README.md

 arpspoof -t <bob_ip> <alice_ip>
 ```

-The `arpspoof` need to run continuously while performing the attack since the ARP cache entries eventually.
+The `arpspoof` need to run continuously while performing the attack since the ARP cache entries eventually go back to their original state.
 You can use `tmux` to create a new session and split the panes with shortcuts `CTRL+B` and `%` (vertical split)  or `"` (horizontal split).
 To detach, use `CTRL+B` and then `D`.
 Tmux is preferrable since you can easily attach and detach the sessions whenever you want.